Max’s Birth Story | My Elective C-Section

-While everyone busied themselves around me, attaching me to more drips and monitors (I mean, it felt like there were dozens – I think there was just the one drip, though!), and doing God knows what else, the anaesthetist started to do more tests to make sure the spinal block had worked properly.
+While everyone busied themselves around me, attaching me to more drips and monitors (I mean, it felt like there were dozens – I think there was just the one drip, though), and doing God knows what else, the anesthetist started to do more tests to make sure the spinal block had worked properly.
 This involved her basically spraying my body with cold water, and asking me to tell her when I could feel the coldness of it.
-This was actually pretty tricky, because she’d told me I would always feel the water itself – it was the temperature she wanted to know about, and, me being me, I got a bit panicky about this, and kept worrying about getting the “wrong” answer.
+This was actually pretty tricky, because she’d told me I would always feel the water itself – it was the temperature she wanted to know about, and, me being me, I got a bit panicky about this, and kept worrying about getting the “wrong” answer, and/or that she was just messing with me.
+Which seemed like the kind of thing she would do, tbf.
 A lot of the time I just couldn’t work out whether what I was feeling was cold or not, so it was a bit like when you go to the opticians, and they’re all, “Is it better with this lens, or with this one?” and you become quietly convinced that they’re not actually changing the lenses at all, but are just trying to catch you out.

 Or is that just me?